DSkrzypiec/blogImpl/content/post/home-db/index.md

 ## Intro

 Last month after my daughter was born we've received a bunch of documents in this matter.
-Birth certificate, medical papers assignment of [PESEL](https://en.wikipedia.org/wiki/PESEL), etc. When I was about to put those papers into document folders I thought it's time for digitalization.
+Birth certificate, medical papers, assignment of [PESEL](https://en.wikipedia.org/wiki/PESEL), etc. When I was about to put those papers into document folders I thought it's time for digitalization.

 Most of our very important documents like mortgage papers or university diplomas exist only in physical version without any copy either digital or physical.
-We had in plans to scan or at least make a photo of those but we didn't do it.
-Therefore I thought let's make this right.
+We had plans to scan or at least make photos of those but we didn't do it.
+Therefore I thought let's make this right this time.

-Besides documents, in so-called *HomeApp* I would also want to keep track of usage of water and energy in our home, bank transactions history and list of our books.
+Besides documents, in so-called *Home App* I would also want to keep track of usage of water and energy in our home, bank transactions history and list of our books.